moso2p/ecogem/README.md

 ## Preface

-When my gem A depends on my private gem B whose source is served from GitHub, I can specify B's location with _:git_ in A's Gemfile rather than A's gemspec in development.
+My gem A depends on my private gem B whose source is served from GitHub.
+In development, I can specify B's location with _:git_ option in A's Gemfile rather than A's gemspec.

 A's Gemfile: